 This kindergarten opened in 2009, after two years of construction of the building.
-Before this kindergarten was founded, there was no kindergarten or soup kitchen to ensure that the children of the neighborhood would receive at least two well balanced meals a day.
+Before this kindergarten was founded, there was no kindergarten or soup kitchen to ensure that the children of the neighborhood would receive at least two well-balanced meals a day.
 They started with a very small space that was limited to a single classroom and had two teachers who worked there.
-The founder and coordinator, "Lore", started this project after working in the social field for 20 years; which she still does in order to earn a living.
+The founder and coordinator, "Lore", started this project after working in the social field for 20 years; which she still does to earn a living.
 Organizing and creating this place was truly difficult and took many years because they had to find organizations willing to help, places where they could buy the food, and funds to develop the house and make it bigger to welcome more children.
-Today, it is composed of three classrooms, a kitchen, four toilets and a first floor.
+Today, it is composed of three classrooms, a kitchen, four toilets, and a first floor.

 Why is this project important for the community?

 The area where the kindergarten is located is relatively new and still developing.
 A majority of the workers that live here, work in construction, therefore they try to urbanize the area altogether.
 A major issue is dealing with waste, which is abundant and generates illnesses.
 This problem is also because the waste companies are private, therefore, the community inhabitants cannot afford to hire them and the government does not pay either.

 However, the kindergarten does more than provide food for the children, as the teachers aim to educate both children and their parents.
 This community in particular needs support mainly for the children, and this kindergarten provides that opportunity since it is difficult to find it elsewhere.
 All the people who work there try to change the reality of the children whose families do not have a disposable income, to make them feel sustained.
 "Travesuras" also symbolizes a link between the parents and the schools the children will go to after kindergarten.